control-toolbox/Tutorials.jl/docs/src/tutorial-free-times.md

 ```@raw html
 </details>
 ```
-## An example with free final and free initial time :
+## An example with both final and inital times being free:
 ```@example both_time
 using OptimalControl
 using NLPModelsIpopt